davidjguru/davidjguru.github.io/_posts/2020-04-19-Drupal-fast-tips-xdebug-ddev-and-postman.md

 * [Docker, Docker-Compose and DDEV - Cheatsheet](https://www.therussianlullaby.com/blog/docker-docker-compose-and-ddev-cheatsheet/).
 * [Books/ Local Web development with DDEV](https://www.therussianlullaby.com/blog/books-local-web-development-with-ddev-explained/).

-You need to install the Docker Engine for DDEV, so [review the installing process for DDEV](https://ddev.readthedocs.io/en/stable/#installation) and put it running in your machine.
-Or execute all the steps from the next Gist as a fast recipe:
-{% gist 0659a2b3c9e9d92370410480c0fd99cd %}

 [Drupal Module REST UI](https://www.drupal.org/project/restui)
 Some people are using Drupal Console commands to enable REST resources in a Drupal installation, while others are using the interface.
 Specifically, after [some compatibility issues with Symfony in Drupal Console for latest versions of Drupal](https://github.com/hechoendrupal/drupal-console/issues/4230#issuecomment-592991462), it may be more stable to use the interface.
 So install this module to enable REST resources in Drupal.

 [Postman](https://www.postman.com/)
 Another classic tool for testing API REST clients in your projects.
+You can use Postman or [Postwoman](https://github.com/liyasthomas/postwoman) as an alternative web (and opensource) to Postman.
+Here Postman is used as a client for testing REST services.
+Just [download the application](https://www.postman.com/downloads/) and install it in your system.

 ## Xdebug on DDEV and true happiness

+First of all, you need to install the Docker Engine for DDEV, so [review the installing process for DDEV](https://ddev.readthedocs.io/en/stable/#installation) and put it running in your machine.
+Or execute all the steps from the next Gist as a fast recipe:
+{% gist 0659a2b3c9e9d92370410480c0fd99cd %}

 With the DDEV-based Drupal installation, you will have Xdebug installed by default, just make sure you have the extension enabled in your DDEV installation's own configuration for the project, through the config.yaml file, by setting the ``xdebug_enabled`` configuration variable to true:

 ![Enabling Xdebug in a DDEV installation for Drupal]({{ site.baseurl }}/images/davidjguru_drupal_fast_tips_IV_xdebug_config.png)